 Preparing for the Diploma in Translation

 As a qualification indicating basic professional competence, the Diploma in Translation requires a high level of language competence in the source language and native speaker ability, or equivalent, in the written target language.
-In order to ensure that they are fully aware of the level and demands of the examination, candidates are advised to study the handbook carefully, to consult past examination papers, to download the List of Recommendations to Candidates and/or the Seminars for specific language combinations.
+In order to ensure that they are fully aware of the level and demands of the examination, candidates are advised to study the Qualification Specification carefully, to consult past examination papers, to download the List of Recommendations to Candidates and/or the Seminars for specific language combinations.
 They should always make sure that they have sufficient training and/or experience to attempt the examination at a professional level.

 Two factors determine how much preparation may be needed in the run-up to the examination:

 - the knowledge of relevant subject areas and experience of translating to professional standards candidates may already have

 - the amount of translating practice with feedback that candidates are able to receive prior to the examination.